- August 8, 2021

 5. Get a GPS tracker

 As an itinerant worker, in case something happens and you are not able to call or receive assistance, a GPS tracker can enable other people to locate you.
 These devices are not heavy.
-It is portable and can be put in the pocket and taken along.
+It is portable and can be put in a pocket and taken along.
 Some of them also come with microphones.
 They are affordable too.

 GPS is an additional safety device.
 It can be hidden inside the backpack.
 Even if the bag or device is stolen, you can still track it.
 This is especially useful when you travel with expensive items.
 Some countries may have laws that regulate the use of some safety devices.
 Therefore you should make inquiries to know which country’s laws affect what you take along.